A photo of myself and my ever-faithful companion, Doris the Jack Russell.

 A little history: The ways of preparing mortar were originally passed down from father to son, or master to apprentice, hundreds of years ago.
 Unfortunately these recipes were misinterpreted during the 80s lime revival.
 It now means that the current approach to NHL and lime putty is historically incorrect in relation to the way things were done hundred of years ago.

 This realisation occurred after old mortars were deconstructed where it was revealed that most were made from quicklime.
 We now know that the old mortars had a far higher lime content than we ever imagined.
-The fact is, quicklime expands in volume when water is added making sure that the amount of lime in a mortar mix is increased - if kibbled lime is used then the volume doubles.
+This is because quicklime expands in volume when water is added which results in the amount of lime in a mortar mix increasing to the point where it can double.
 What this means is that since the lime revival of the 1980s not enough lime has been used in lime mortar mixes.

-Through many years of practise, in combination with the study of academic research, I can at last bring true historic artisan craftsmanship to period stone and brick built properties using the same high free lime content mortar from yesteryear which I mix to my own secret recipes.
+Through many years of practise, in combination with the study of academic research, I can at last bring true historic artisan craftsmanship to period stone and brick built properties using the same high free lime content mortar from yesteryear which I mix to my exclusive, signature recipes.

-This is made in-situ and the result is slaked lime the same way it was prepared thousands of years ago.
+These are slaked onsite in the same way they were prepared thousands of years ago.

 I work with my hands, my mind and my heart and have learned over the years that the best quality materials are the only way forward.